arp242/goatcounter/tpl/_backend_sitecode.markdown

 `window.goatcounter`, taking precedence.

 Be aware that the script is loaded with `async` by default, so `count()` may not yet be available on click events and the like.
-To solve this, use `setInterval()` to wait until it’s available:
+Use `setInterval()` to wait until it’s available:

     elem.addEventListener('click', function() {
         var t = setInterval(function() {